CabreraResearch/MetaMap/README.md

 2. Compile client:

-        gulp compile
+        gulp compile-all

-3. Rebuild client automatically as changes are made:
+3. Rebuild client (JS only) automatically as changes are made:

         gulp watch